offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    *---*
    ```

  * `{bm} corrupted clique` - A set of nodes and edges in a graph that almost form a clique.
-Some edges may be missing or extranous.
+Some edges may be missing or extraneous.

    ```{svgbob}
    "CORRUPTED CLIQUES"            "CLIQUES"